 What do the Scriptures say about Christ’s possible descent into Hades?

-And after being made alive, he went and made proclamation to the imprisoned spirits—to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built ….
+18 For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.
+He was put to death in the body but made alive in the Spirit.
+19 After being made alive, he went and made proclamation to the imprisoned spirits— 20 to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built. ….
 (1 Pet.
 3:18-19)

-Clearly, then Christ communicated with those who died before he came.
-As for the flood of Noah limiting the underground audience, many interpreters (as do I) believe that the flood was local, so the people outside of the flood zone who died before Christ came are numerous, yet they heard the gospel from Christ when he preached in hades-sheol.
+Clearly, then Christ communicated in some way with those who died before he came.
+As for the flood of Noah limiting the underground audience, many interpreters (as do I) believe that the flood was local, so the people outside of the flood zone who died before Christ came are numerous, yet they may have heard the gospel from Christ when he preached in hades-sheol.

 Here is the second verse:

 For this reason the gospel was preached even to those who are now dead, so that they might be judged according to human standards in regard to the body, but live according to God in regard to the spirit [or Spirit].
 (1 Pet.
 4:6)

 This verse enlarges the audience that heard the gospel beyond Noah’s flood, while they resided in the underworld, probably hades-sheol.
 They were reached with the gospel, preached by Christ, if we combine those two passages in 1 Peter.
 However, the phrase “who are now dead” may refer to those dead in their trespasses and sins (Eph.
 2:1), who were made alive (v.
 5) by the gospel of grace.

 Acts 2:27, using the word hades, quotes Ps.
 16:10, which also uses hades in Greek (LXX) and sheol in Hebrew, but some prefer to translate it as “grave,” not an underworld realm.